-Because of the generally beneficial effects of the components of the complement cascade prior to C5 and the greater inflammatory disease-promoting effects of the cleavage products of C5, we have identified C5 as a potentially effective anti-inflammatory drug target.
+Because of the generally beneficial effects of the components of the complement cascade prior to C5 and the greater inflammatory, destructive and diseasepromoting effects of the cleavage products of C5, we have identified C5 as a potentially effective anti-inflammatory drug target.
 Our first two C5 Inhibitors specifically and tightly bind to C5 blocking its cleavage into harmful byproducts, which we believe may inhibit subsequent damage from the inflammatory response.
 In laboratory and animal models of human disease, we have shown that the administration of C5 Inhibitor, as compared to placebo, has demonstrated the following:

-- · prevention of inflammation during cardiopulmonary bypass; - reduction of heart tissue damage during myocardial infarction; - reduction of brain damage in cerebral ischemia, or reduced blood flow to brain tissue; - · enhancement of survival in a model of lupus; - preservation of kidney function in nephritis, or inflammation of kidney tissue;

-- prevention and amelioration of asthmatic attacks; - prevention of lysis of red blood cells and activation of platelets; and - enhancement of survival in organ transplantation models.
+- prevention of lysis of red blood cells; - prevention of activation of platelets; - prevention of inflammation during cardiopulmonary bypass; - reduction of heart tissue damage during myocardial infarction; - reduction of brain damage in cerebral ischemia, or reduced blood flow to brain tissue; - enhancement of survival in a model of lupus; - preservation of kidney function in nephritis, or inflammation of kidney tissue; - prevention and amelioration of asthmatic attacks; and - enhancement of survival in organ transplantation models.